 I thought as much.
 But who can blame you?
-I was in a foreign country after all.
+I

 Exhibit 2: Canadians speak a foreign language, whether it's French (which is all over in Ottawa) or an excessive and completely unsexy use of 'eh'.

-gravy and cheese curds.
+Exhibit 3: Weird food.
+I was advised to try the poutine (which is NOT the same as putain or poontang), but may still cause a few giggles.
+It's french fries covered in beef gravy and cheese curds.
 Meh.
 It's no french fries covered in cheddar cheese and honey.
 Was also advised to try the beavertails at the market, which are basically a cross between a donut and a funnel cake.
 Um, yes please.
 There are many different kinds, but the classic is covered in cinnamon and sugar and fresh lemon juice.
 Soooooooooooooooooooo good.
 I could live on these.
 For reals.

 Exhibit 4: I was without phone for 5 days.
 So I've got a lot of pent-up stuff to say.
 Here goes...